 - Chocolate, coffee, or tea

 - Yeast dough

 - Grapes or raisins

 - Poultry bones

 Saint Bernards are so smart that most don’t even require human training.

 The Saint Berdoodle is also an extremely intelligent dog.
 The parenting breeds Both are famous for being simple to train.

-Saint Berdoodles are cheerful and exceptionally affectionate dogs that make the training easier compared to many other mini breeds and dogs generally for coaches and owners.
+Saint Berdoodles are cheerful and exceptionally affectionate dogs that make the training easier than many other mini breeds and dogs for coaches and owners.

-Having a smart Poodle parent, together with this St Bernard (who had been trained to function for search and rescue), the Saint Berdoodle ought to be a smart and quick studying dogs.
+Having a smart Poodle parent, together with this St Bernard (who had been trained to function for search and rescue), the Saint Berdoodle ought to be a smart and quick studying dog.